jacksonkienitz/Async/PIECES.md

 Spy
 ===
 The spy is the counter-piece to the assasin.
-It to is invisible, but it can only move one space in any direction.
+It is invisible, but it can only move one space in any direction.
 Its "special attack" is to explode, killing any assasin with a three space radius.
 Similar to the assasin, this can only be used once.